kanekescom/laravel-siasn-simpeg/README.md

 We highly appreciate you sending us a few cups of coffee to accompany us while writing code.
 Super thanks.

+## Use pro version

+We also offer a professional version.
+We're excited for you to try it out, as it allows us to consistently deliver high-quality software.
+Don't hesitate to contact us at kanekescom@gmail.com for further information.

+- Laravel SIASN Referensi Panel
+- Laravel SIASN SIMPEG Panel
+- SIMPEGDA App

 ## Installation

 You can install the package via composer: